A colocalization spectral sequence: Introduction

 \subsection{Setting, conventions and notation}

 We work with $\sphere$-algebras in the sense of~\cite{EKMM}, where $\sphere$ stands for the sphere spectrum.
 Let $R$ be an $\sphere$-algebra, unless otherwise noted an $R$-module means a \emph{left} $R$-module.
-The derived category of $R$-modules will be denoted by $\Derived(R)$.
+The homotopy category of $R$-modules will be called the \emph{derived category of $R$} and be denoted by $\Derived(R)$.
 The \emph{homotopy groups} of an $R$-module $M$ are its stable homotopy groups, denoted $\pi_* M$.
 An $R$-module $M$ is called \emph{bounded-above} if $\pi_i M=0$ for all $i>n$ for some $n$.
 An $\sphere$-algebra $R$ is called \emph{connective} if $\pi_i(R)=0$ for all $i<0$.
+Note that if $R$ is a dga and $M$ an dg-$R$-module then the homotopy groups of $M$ are the homology groups of $M$.